Associate Professor of Art History

 Teaching experience before 2005 at Harvard, University of Massachusetts/Boston, Tufts, and MIT.
 Curatorial experience at the Harvard Art Museum, the Davis Museum and Cultural Center at Wellesley College, the ZKM/ Zentrum für Kunst und Medientechnologie in Karlsruhe, Germany, and SMU.
 Editorial experience: Exhibition Reviews Editor for SHARP News since 2005.

-Renaissance Rivalries; Sacred Spaces in Early Modern Italy; Early Modern Collecting; The Technology of Print; Artistic Collaboration in Renaissance Italy; Renaissance High Tech; Architectures of Containment and Community in Early Modern Venice (projected fall 2014).
+Renaissance Rivalries; Sacred Spaces in Early Modern Italy; Early Modern Collecting; The Technology of Print; Artistic Collaboration in Renaissance Italy; Renaissance High Tech; Architectures of Containment and Community in Early Modern Venice; Spaces of Learning from Plato's Tree to MOOC.